 Day 6: Sepilok - Telupid (39 mi/63 km)

 Your morning starts with a breakfast of lots of bananas, but not for us, for the orangutans you’ll visit at the rehabilitation center.
 After watching these mischievous apes eat and play you take a short drive to Kg Dusun where you start today’s off road riding.
 The rolling track follows the route of the infamous World War II Sandakan death marches, though palm plantations have since replaced much of the jungle that the prisoners struggled through.
 You’ll ride on kampung roads through the plantations to Manjang where you’ll have lunch at a local restaurant.
 Then you’ll head to Muanad junction for a fantastic 22 mi/35 km ride on an undulating dirt road to Ulu Sapi Mill.
 After the final hill you’ll transfer to Telupid.
-Meals: BLD
+Breakfast, lunch, and dinner included.

 Overnight at Telupid